 H Queen’s will be a purpose-built alternative to cramped office buildings and remote industrial lofts.
 With its lower levels already near operational, H Queen’s started demonstrating how it’ll be capable of meeting the functional needs of art exhibitions, offering them what they need to operate as efficiently as possible.

-Why Art Galleries Are Swarming to Hong Kong
+Why Art Galleries Are Swarming to buy Property in Hong Kong

 William Lim, H Queen’s architect and the founder of Hong Kong-based architecture firm CL3, has an interesting opinion on why the city was never so attractive to art exhibitors: